Support Us Button Widget

 President Truman was still defending his Pendergast ties in the oval office. | Media via National Archives

-Snap a pic with his statue and celebrate the occasion at today’s official wreath laying — admission to Harry S. Truman Presidential Library and Museum will be free all day, where you can explore more hidden hometown history.
+Snap a pic with his statue and celebrate the occasion at the Harry S. Truman Presidential Library and Museum, where you can explore even more hidden hometown history.

 More from KCtoday